eirinikos/ReduxSimpleStarter/README.md

 Whenever a class-based component's state changes, the component re-renders.
 A component's state change triggers all children components to re-render, as well.

-In order to initialize a component's state, be sure to declare a class constructor method, e.g.,
+In order to **initialize** a component's state, be sure to declare a class constructor method, e.g.,

     class SearchBar extends Component {
       constructor(props) {
         super(props);

         this.state = {
-          property1: 'value1'
+          property1: 'value1',
-          property2: 'value2'
+          property2: 'value2',
-          property3: 'value3'
+          property3: 'value3',
         };
       }

-**In order to update a component's state, be sure to use `this.setState()`**, e.g.,
+In order to **update** a component's state, be sure to use `this.setState()`, e.g.,

     render() {
       return <input onChange={event => this.setState({ property1: 'newvalue1' })} />;